wordofwarning/wordofwarning.org/current/2018-springsummer/pearson/index.md

 This is a show for lovers of cinema, and for anyone who has stared at pictures of their ancestors a little too long.

 #### Who is she
-biog
+A live artist and playwright, Deborah Pearson's work has toured to four continents and fifteen countries, and has been translated into five languages; she recently published *The Future Show* with Oberon books.
+A founding co-director of UK artist collective Forest Fringe, Deborah has won awards for both her solo practice and her work with Forest Fringe — including three Herald angels, a Scotsman Fringe First, a Peter Brooke Empty Space Award, and the Total Theatre Award for Significant Contribution.

+An associate artist with Volcano in Canada, she was a resident artist for two years at Somerset House Studios with Caroline Williams and is now an associate artist at Somerset House Studios with Forest Fringe.

 #### What people have said about *HHH*
+>*The show’s poignant humanity, its bittersweet reflections on the relentlessness of time and its potent blend of uplifting possibility and heartrending pathos make for an enchanting 90 minutes.*<br><a href="http://www.thefixmagazine.com/history-history-history" target="_blank">★★★★★ The Fix Magazine</a>.
 >*A roving and inventive presentation.*<br><a href="http://www.bfi.org.uk/news-opinion/sight-sound-magazine/comment/festivals/flatpack-festival-birmingham-2017-nature-aquatic" target="_blank">Sight and Sound Magazine</a>.
->*A roving and inventive presentation.*<br><a href="http://www.bfi.org.uk/news-opinion/sight-sound-magazine/comment/festivals/flatpack-festival-birmingham-2017-nature-aquatic" target="_blank">★★★★★</a>.

 #### Credits
-Dramaturgy by Daniel Kitson; outside eye work by Tania El Khoury + Laura Dannequin.<br> A House on Fire research + development commission with Theatre Garonne (Toulouse) + bit teatergarasjen (Bergen).
+Dramaturgy by Daniel Kitson | Outside eye work by Tania El Khoury + Laura Dannequin.<br> A House on Fire research + development commission with Theatre Garonne (Toulouse) + bit teatergarasjen (Bergen).
 Developed in part at the National Theatre Studio.

 #### Websites
 <a href="http://deborahpearson123.wordpress.com/2016/02/24/history-history-history" target="_blank">deborahpearson.com</a> | <a href="http://twitter.com/shysecretagent" target="_blank">@shysecretagent</a> | <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF Wednesday</a>